ibm-cloud-docs/appid/customizing-tokens.md

 **What are my customization options?**

-You can customize your tokens by setting the lifespan validity or by adding custom attributes to your tokens.
+You can customize your tokens by setting the lifespan validity or by adding custom claims to your tokens.
 Check out the following table to see how lifespan is configured or continue reading to learn about mapping custom attributes.

 <table>
   <tr>